splynx/docs/files/en/networking/authentication_of_customers/linux_accel/linux_accel.md

 ## Connection
-You must configure your accel-ppp server as a router (NAS)
+You need to configure your accel-ppp server as a router (NAS)
 Example:
 ```
 sudo sysctl net.ipv4.ip_forward=1